Windy (weather service)

 Windy is a Czech company providing interactive weather forecasting services worldwide.

-The portal was founded by Ivo Lukačovič in November 2014.
-Initially, the portal focused on wind animation, currently there are other basic meteorological parameters such as temperature, pressure, relative humidity, cloud base and additional panels with more advanced data.
-The wind animation is based on the open sources project of Cameron Beccario earth.
+The portal was founded by Ivo Lukačovič in November 2014, initially focusing on wind animation.
+It has since expanded to include various essential meteorological parameters, such as temperature, pressure, relative humidity, cloud base, and additional panels featuring more advanced data.
+The wind animation component is based on the open-source project earth by Cameron Beccario.

+As of May 2018, it had a team of six employees, and 300,000 users visited the site per day.